IgniteUI/indigo-design-docfx/en/components/progress.md

 ### Data Property

 When supplied, the `🕹️DataProperty` value is used to set up a data binding to the Circular or Linear bar value property.
 The `🕹️DataProperty` is optional.
-The `🕹️DataProperty` is the name of the property on the data object specified by the model object name provided in the generation request.
+The `🕹️DataProperty` is the name of the property on the data object specified by the Model Object Name provided during code generation.

 ### State